 Double your opportunities with our combined bachelor’s and master’s degree program, which you can finish in just five years.

 The integrated BS/MS program is intended for highly motivated and qualified undergraduate students who wish to pursue an advanced degree.
 Students admitted to the program may, in their senior year, take up to nine credits of graduate courses that will count toward both BS and MS requirements.
+Please note, courses are only double-counted when taken after admission to the program.

 Students should check with their faculty adviser or department chair about the availability of financial assistance (tuition waivers and/or stipend) for participation in this program.